 Sacha sauce (shā chá jiàng, 沙茶酱) is frequently used for barbecued meat as the label says but we use it mostly for hot pot dipping sauces and sometimes for a stir-fry dish.
 It is quite tasty, a little spicy and has garlic, shallots, chili peppers and dried shrimp.
 This brand is the most widely available and popular brand that we have seen and also comes in a spicy version.
 So many Chinese sauces to try with so little time!
 Try our Spicy Chicken Stir-fry which uses this Sacha sauce as the primary ingredient.

 Pre-packaged Hot Pot soup base makes a hot pot meal much easier because the soup is quite complex.
 We start with a mix like the one below and add spices to it.
 Check out our latest Hot Pot meal post.
 Of course, there are more uses for hot pot soup bases like using it to make an authentic Ma La Xiang Guo – Sichuan Dry Pot, one of most favorite things to eat!

-If you have a well stocked Asian grocery store, you can find many varieties of the sauce.
+If you have a well stocked Asian grocery store, you can find many varieties of these prepackaged Chinese sauces.
 One we have used before is the package pictured below:

 Plum Sauce （苏梅酱）

 Plum Sauce is a slightly sour but mostly sweet sauce made from plums, apricots and sometimes pineapples depending upon the brand you buy.
 Plum sauce is called sū méi jiàng (苏梅酱-simplified characters and 蘇梅醬-traditional Chinese characters) in Chinese, so you don’t get too confused with the labeling on the jar!